A pedestrian walkway in Miami (near FIU) collapsed on March 15, 2018. Six people were killed. Also, eight people were injured.

 I’ve said it before.
 There are many benefits to hiring an injury attorney.
 This is especially true in wrongful death cases.
 This is because the court needs to approve the settlement.

 The most common people who hire a wrongful death lawyer are the spouse, parent or child of the decedent.

-If the decedent’s family member hires a wrongful death lawyer, that wrongful death lawyer will likely get a different lawyer to open an estate for the decedent.
+Again, the decedent’s family members have hired a wrongful death lawyer.
+Those wrongful death lawyers likely used a different lawyer to open an estate for the decedent.

-Once the estate is opened, a family member will be appointed personal representative of the estate.
+After the estates were opened, a family member was appointed personal representative of the estate.

 In Florida, the personal representative (PR) is the only one who can sue for the estate and the “survivors“.
 The survivors are the family members who have a right to compensation for mental pain and suffering, loss of support and services and other damages.